-My break from sourdough baking was initially enforced by moving apartments for a second time during the pandemic.
+My break from sourdough baking was initially enforced by moving apartments for a second time during the pandemic – where now at three times thanks to a bunch of mature age anti-vaxxers who loved to party like they were in a backpacker hostel.
 Having to pack up the apartment, move, and then unpack everything again took around two weeks, which meant two weeks when I couldn’t bake.
 On top of this, the small oven at the new apartment couldn’t fit my baking/pizza stone and could barely fit my Dutch oven.

 I surrendered and fed my sourdough starter for what I thought could be one last time.
 I dated it and put it in the back of the fridge, not knowing how long it would sit back there with the kimchi and grainy mustard, and whether I’d ever be able to bake another sublime loaf of sourdough bread from it again.

 How to Store Sourdough Starter In the Fridge Long Term and How to Revive Your Starter